 For years, colleges and universities have successfully monetized their non–mission critical real estate assets.
-In this Q&A, expert Kim Wright, a senior associate at B&D (full bio below), sheds light on why the practice is likely to become increasingly common in the coming years, focusing on the monetization of campus land for commercial development.
+In this Q&A, Kim Wright sheds light on why the practice is likely to become increasingly common in the coming years, focusing on the monetization of campus land for commercial development.

 What is monetization?